Architecture of Application-Level Add-Ins

 In Office solutions that target the .NET Framework 4 or the .NET Framework 4.5, solutions call into the object model of the host application by using PIA type information that is embedded in the solution assembly, instead of calling into the PIA directly.
 For more information, see Designing and Creating Office Solutions.

 The following steps occur when a user starts an application:

 The application checks the registry for entries that identify add-ins that were created by using the Office developer tools in Visual Studio.

 If the application finds these registry entries, the application loads VSTOEE.dll, which loads VSTOLoader.dll.
 These are unmanaged DLLs that are the loader components for the Visual Studio 2010 Tools for Office Runtime.
 For more information, see Visual Studio Tools for Office Runtime Overview.

 VSTOLoader.dll loads the .NET Framework and starts the managed portion of the Visual Studio Tools for Office runtime.

 The Visual Studio Tools for Office runtime checks for manifest updates, and downloads the most recent application and deployment manifests.

 The Visual Studio Tools for Office runtime performs a series of security checks.
 For more information, see Securing Office Solutions.

 If the add-in is trusted to run, the Visual Studio Tools for Office runtime uses the deployment manifest and application manifest to check for assembly updates.
 If a new version of the assembly is available, the runtime downloads the new version of the assembly to the ClickOnce cache on the client computer.
-For more information, see Deploying Office Solutions.
+For more information, see Deploying an Office Solution.

 The Visual Studio Tools for Office runtime creates a new application domain in which to load the add-in assembly.